 The floating car style is the most common driving style employed by test drivers during a travel time run.
-The driver "floats" with the traffic by traveling at the prevailing speed and attempting to safely pass the same number of vehicles as those which pass
+The driver "floats" with the traffic by traveling at the prevailing speed and

 2.2.6 Traffic Signal Data

 Traffic signal timing plans were obtained from the CTDOT and the City of Waterbury for use in calibration and validation of traffic models (see Section 2.3 Existing Traffic Operations for more on traffic models).
 This data was field verified using the turning movement count video recordings described in the previous Section 2.2.2 Arterial and Intersection Traffic Volumes.
 The compiled data can be found in Appendix 2.2 (refer to Traffic Signal Timing Plans).